Facilitating Microcredentials For K-12 Students

 One way those who receive microcredentials are able to share is through an Open Badge, basically a digital certificate that comes with a badge image and info about the badge earner and the organization or entity that issued the badge.

 These digital credentials give people greater control over how they present their skills to employers and colleagues.
 “Unlike a transcript, they don't have to request it, they don't have to pay for it.
-So changes a dynamic and the control that the learner has, which is really powerful,” Finnelly-Atkinson says.
+So changes a dynamic and the control that the learner has, which is really powerful,” Fennelly-Atkinson says.

 How Can Educators Promote Microcredentials With Students

-“Even though microcredentials have existed for about 10 years, there's still a lot of people who don't know about them,” Finnelly-Atkinson says.
+“Even though microcredentials have existed for about 10 years, there's still a lot of people who don't know about them,” Fennelly-Atkinson says.
 “One of the most important things educators can do is just build awareness that there are a lot of different ways for students to be recognized for their skills and that they should avail themselves of the opportunity.”

-Finnelly-Atkinson adds another strength of a microcredential is that it is bite-sized.
+Fennelly-Atkinson adds another strength of a microcredential is that it is bite-sized.
 “Unlike a degree program where it might take you a few years to complete it, this is something that you can complete in a short amount of time," she says.
 "And you can be recognized for having a specific skill, and you can start using it right away.”

 Tips For Educators On Steering Students to Microcredentials

 In some settings, it can make sense for a school or district to develop their own microcredentials based upon skills they want to highlight with students.
 But it’s not always necessary.
-A lot of microcredentials are already out there that are very high quality, Finnelly-Atkinson says.
+A lot of microcredentials are already out there that are very high quality, Fennelly-Atkinson says.
 “One consideration is, 'Do we need to reinvent the wheel?'
 If there's already a microcredential that achieves what you want, I highly recommend integrating that and making it available.”

-Whether you’re developing it in-house or working with an existing microcredential program, Finnelly-Atkinson says that Digital Promise’s research has consistently shown over the years that the more student choice you can facilitate, the better.
+Whether you’re developing it in-house or working with an existing microcredential program, Fennelly-Atkinson says that Digital Promise’s research has consistently shown over the years that the more student choice you can facilitate, the better.
 For instance, she advises giving students access to a collection of 15 microcredential courses and advising them to choose five.

 Erik Ofgang